danya02/murder-of-lord-waterbrook/text.en.md

 `3.17` And who are you supposed to be?

-`3.26` This is the greatest detective of all times, Mr. Sherlock Holmes.
+`3.26` This is the greatest detective of all times Mr. Sherlock Holmes.

-`3.33` I'm his friend and assistant, Dr. Watson.
+`3.33` I'm his friend and assistant Dr. Watson.

 `3.36` You do read books, don't you?